Keep Cat and Dog Vaccinations Up-to-Date

 Core Vaccines for Dogs and Cats

 Here at Overland Veterinary Clinic, we recommend a series of core (essential) vaccines for your pet.
-We can customize a vaccination schedule to meet your pet’s specific needs during the wellness exams.
+We can customize a cat or dog vaccination schedule to meet your pet’s specific needs during the wellness exams.
 Depending on your pet’s risk of exposure to certain viruses and diseases, we may recommend non-core vaccines as well, such as Bordetella and feline leukemia.

 Recommended core vaccines for dogs:

 - Rabies: The rabies virus is almost always fatal, and both animals and humans are at risk for infection.
 Most states require that dogs receive regular rabies vaccinations to keep them safe.

 - DHPP: Commonly called the “distemper shot,” this is a combination vaccine that provides protection against distemper, hepatitis, parainfluenza and parvovirus.

 Recommended core vaccines for cats:

 - Rabies: (see above)

 - FVRCP: This is a combination vaccine that protects against feline viral rhinotracheitis, calicivirus and panleukopenia (often referred to as “feline distemper”).

 Canine Influenza Virus